Why Invest Here?

 Transportation & Warehousing

 The spin off from several world class companies operating in the Moose Jaw Regina Industrial Corridor, such as Mosaic Potash, Yara, Terra Grains and K+S Potash, is helping sustain the vibrancy of the local economy.
-In fact, Moose Jaw seems to be holding its own.
+In fact, Moose Jaw seems is holding its own.
 Statistics Canada puts Moose Jaw leading the provincial pack in terms of employment, with the number employed in February 2017 up by an astounding 1,500 people (8.7%) compared to those employed in February 2016.

 According to Stats Canada, in November 2016 the Swift Current -Moose Jaw